 An online collection of Salem Press history reference books providing information about the 1950s-1970s in America, great events from history, great lives from history, and milestone documents.

-Full-text database featuring historical reference books, periodicals, journals and primary source documents.
+Full-text articles from historical reference books, periodicals, journals and primary source documents.
 Includes biographies, photos and maps.

 A collection of oral histories from Jefferson County.

 Interactive e-books from the Spotlight on Native Americans series.
 This series provides a narrative history of Native American peoples from all corners of North America, from before European explorers ever set foot on American soil to modern life on reservations today.